Edit Content

 Step 1: Document the Harassment

-First, you should keep detailed records of all communication with Williams & Fudge.
+First, you should keep detailed records of all communication with Williams & Fudge to evaluate the performance of their debt collection practices.
 This includes:

 • The dates and times of phone calls